 - Are you noticing numbness or tingling in your fingers or toes?

 - Do you have increasing difficulty moving around?

 These symptoms could mean you’re struggling with a herniated disc or compressed nerve.
 Without treatment, these conditions can lead to long-term damage and complications.

 “The general guidance is to make an appointment with your doctor if your back pain at work, or any kind of discomfort, is affecting your daily activities, limiting your ability to comfortably get around and does not improve with at-home care measures,” said Dr. Hardee.

 Your doctor can provide guidance on how to improve posture, suggest exercises or stretches that help alleviate pain or help you move forward with a diagnosis and treatment plan if needed.

 You deserve a safe and healthy workplace

-We help improve the health and wellness of the workplace by offering a variety of services that can be tailored to meet your needs.Learn More
+We help employers improve the health and wellness of their workforce by offering a variety of services that can be tailored to meet their needs.Learn More